We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Step 6: Trim the tag end close to the knot.

 Have you ever wondered why the eyes of many hooks are slanted, making them somewhat perpendicular to the shank?
 It’s to help a snell knot seat properly.
-Unfortunately, snelling a hook is a bit of a lost art, especially since you can easily grab a pack of pre-snelled hooks at any tackle shop.
-But that’s limiting.
-What if you can’t find pre-snelled hooks in exactly the size you want?
-What if you can but you need a longer leader than what’s in the package?
-If you fish a lot of live and dead baits, you should know how to snell, though I’ll be the first to admit, it takes practice and coordination.
+Unfortunately, snelling a hook is a bit of a lost art, but if you fish a lot of live and dead baits, you should know how to snell, though I’ll be the first to admit, it takes practice and coordination.

 Should I always wet or lubricate my knots before cinching them down?